MaierOli2010/ISMRM_RRSG/README.md

 Possible restart of system after installing new drivers
   - Build [clinfo](https://github.com/Oblomov/clinfo)
   - Run clinfo in terminal and check for errors

+Install clFFT library:
+  - Either use the package repository,e.g.:
+    ```
+    apt-get install libclfft*
+    ```
+  - Or download a prebuild binary of [clfft](https://github.com/clMathLibraries/clFFT)
+  - Or build from source and install.

 Optional: Make a new cona environment (with pip python and cython):